CHTC/chtc-website-source/hpc-overview-el7.md

 ## HPC Hardware and Configuration

-The HPC Cluster consists of two head nodes and many compute (aka execute) nodes.
-All users log in at a head node, and all user files on the shared file sytem are accessible on all nodes.
+The HPC Cluster consists of two login nodes and many compute (aka execute) nodes.
+All users log in at a login node, and all user files on the shared file sytem are accessible on all nodes.
 Additionally, all nodes are tightly networked (56 Gbit/s Infiniband) so they can work together as a single \"supercomputer\", depending on the